 Making Sure the Socket is Also The Same

 Surface mounting type is just one part of the equation.
-You also have to make sure that both the older and the newer CPU use the same socket.
+You must also ensure that the older and the newer CPU use the same socket.

 A Possible Upgrade Example